 Once the cause of a pet's pain has been determined, selecting a course of treatment can be even more daunting.
 Fortunately, at Highland Veterinary Clinic, we offer a variety of pain treatment options, including the cold Laser therapy.

 It may seem like something straight from a science fiction novel, but the use of lasers to help treat a variety of different conditions has become increasingly more frequent for humans and animals.
 Many people find that they prefer the laser options compared to any other method for managing their pain.
 We will discuss some of the benefits of cold laser therapy in a minute, but first, it is important to understand exactly what the approach does.

 If you remember back to some of your high school science classes, you may recall that specific types of light travel at different frequencies.
-This fact has been utilized to be able to specifically target different layers and types of cells within your pet’s body.
+This fact has been utilized to be able to specifically target different layers of tissue and types of cells within your pet’s body.